-For a thinner layer (that’s not quite as warm), I also own a silk thermal top and bottom, which I can either wear under my merino wool thermals or underneath clothing that requires a more discreet underlayer, such as nice blouse.
+For a thinner layer (that’s not quite as warm), thermals made from silk are a popular option.
+I own these thermal top and bottom, which I can either wear under my merino wool thermals or underneath clothing that requires a more discreet underlayer, such as a nice blouse.

 It’s important to note that thermals are not warm when worn on their own.
 They’re meant to be layered under other clothes and that’s when they help insulate the warmth.